zhezhouzz/underapproximation_type/README.md

 The following scripts run the `STLC` benchmark suite that asked by the reviewers, it will take about `200` second.
 The details about this new benchmarks can be found in section [STLC Benchmark](#stlc-benchmark).

     $ python3 scripts/run_stlc.py

-All scripts above will print the coresponding table.

 ##### Detailed Steps